Mark Boggett CEO talks to TechInAsia about Seraphim's global plans for Spacetech Venture Capital15th February 2018

 She also started Astropreneurs Hub, an incubator aiming to help spacetech startups get off the ground and launch their prototypes – something that should make them more attractive to investors.
 “I think VCs will be much more comfortable coming in when you have flight heritage,” she explains.

-The investment community in Asia Pacific lacks a lot of space experience but it’s getting better.
+The investment community in the Asia Pacific lacks a lot of space experience but it’s getting better.

 Bhattacharya arrived in Singapore in 2014 after two decades of working in the aerospace industry and has been instrumental in growing the local market.
 “2018 is a very different picture than even a year ago,” she tells Tech in Asia.